-These menu options can be further customized with ten different coffee strength settings, three possible brew temperatures, and adjustable milk foam flow.
+These menu options can be further customized with 10 different coffee strength settings, three possible brew temperatures, and adjustable milk foam flow.

 This machine comes with an AromaG3 Grinder and P.E.P. pre-infusion but disappointingly lacks an intelligent pre-heating system.

-The touch screen on this model is a nice upgrade, but placed side by side with the E8, it doesn’t feel as much more premium as the price difference would dictate.
+The touch screen on this model is a nice upgrade, but placed side by side with the E8, it doesn’t feel as premium as the price difference would dictate.

 The Jura E8 and Jura S8 are two highly capable machines within Jura’s extensive product line.
 They’re extremely similar, so be sure to browse the rest of their line if the features seen on these machines seem excessive, or if you’re looking for more features.

 Both are mid-range Jura products, and while I have had a Jura on my counter for over a year and consider it a great investment, they’re not inexpensive.
 If you’re not ready to take the plunge, you can also consider other types of espresso makers.